About the Author

 series of stories on Native American culture, and in 1986 he won the Pulitzer

-written during the Midwest farm crisis, followed a typical southwest Minnesota
+The series, written during the Midwest farm crisis, followed a typical

-farm family through the course of a full year.
-He stopped writing full-time for
+southwest Minnesota farm family through the course of a full year.
+He stopped

-the Pioneer Press in 1989, although he didn't stop writing for the
+writing full-time for the Pioneer Press in 1989, although he didn't stop writing

 follow-up to Life on the Land, and he's written occasional book reviews for the